 "The Clay family has long dedicated itself to the breeding and raising of the best Thoroughbreds possible.
 That process must start with good mares and proper matings but, just as importantly, it must also include fertile land."

 At Colonel Ezekiel's passing in 1920, Ezekiel's son, a successful attorney in Atlanta, Brutus J. Clay and his wife Agnes McEvoy Clay and their five children returned home to operate the family farm.
 After Brutus J Clay’s untimely death in 1926, Agnes eventually married Senator Johnson N. Camden, and the couple carried on the tradition of Runnymede until Catesby Clay, Ezekiel's grandson, took over primary custodianship of the nursery in the 1950s.
 Like his step father, Sen. Camden, Catesby Clay, served on the Board of Churchill Downs, Inc. and earned the coveted honor of the Thoroughbred Club of America’s Honored Guest in 2009.
-After six decades, Catesby W. Clay remains the farm chairman.
-He is joined by his son, Brutus J. Clay, III, who serves as president; his son-in-law, David Blee, who serves as vice president, and Romain Malhouitre, Runnymede’s vice president and general manager, in providing direction for the future.
+After six decades, Catesby W. Clay handed over the position of chairman his son, Brutus J. Clay, III; Romain Malhouitre now acts as Runnymede’s president and general manager, providing direction for the future.

 Runnymede breds have won virtually every prestigious race on the American racing calendar.
 Either alone or in partnership with Col. Woodford, Runnymede bred and/or raised eight runners to compete in the Kentucky Derby, including three winners—Ben Brush (1896) and Agile (1905) and Mage (2023).
-The farm produced a Preakness winner in Buddhist (1889) and two Belmont Stakes winners, Hanover (1887) and Sir Dixon (1888).
+The farm produced a Preakness winner in Buddhist (1889) and three Belmont Stakes winners, Hanover (1887), Sir Dixon (1888) and Dornoch (2024).
 In just a sample of the farm’s remarkable accomplishments, Runnymede-breds have won the Alabama Stakes six times, the Clark Handicap at Churchill Downs six times, the Kentucky Oaks twice, the Saratoga Special five times, the Spinaway Stakes three times, the Suburban Handicap twice and the Withers Stakes three times.

 Perhaps even more impressively, Runnymede has bred four horses who are enshrined in the National Museum of Racing Hall of Fame—Ben Brush, Hanover, Miss Woodford and 1914 Horse of the Year Roamer.